 1/2 cup pretzels, crushed into small pieces (I placed mine in a plastic bag and crushed them with a rolling pin)

 Preheat oven to 350 degrees.

 Whisk together flour, baking soda and salt in a separate bowl and set aside.
-Mix together softened, granulated and brown sugar.
+Mix together butter (softened), granulated and brown sugar.
 Add egg and vanilla and blend well.
 Gradually add dry ingredients and combine with wet ingredients.
 Stir in white chocolate chips, toffee chips and pretzels.